Electricity Generating Authority of Thailand: Reserve capacity concerns

 Several critics have pointed out that EGAT's in-house generating capacity coupled with its power purchases from other suppliers has resulted in excessive reserve capacity.
 One such critic has been the editorial board of the Bangkok Post.
 They point out that in May 2017, Thailand's peak power demand was 28,578 MW.
 Total EGAT installed and purchased power capacity in May 2017 was 41,903 MW, leaving a reserve power capacity of 13,325 MW, 46 percent of total May demand.
 Industry standard best practice is that a 15 percent reserve power capacity is sufficient to "...maintain a stable power supply."
 In July 2017, EGAT generated 16,071 MW and purchased 25,652 MW from other suppliers for a total of 41,723 MW.

 Updated figures reported in June 2018 indicate that Thailand has the capacity to produce or purchase 42,547 megawatts.
 Peak demand as of 31 April 2018 was recorded at 29,968 megawatts.
-Thus Thailand has a reserve margin of 58 percent.
+Thus Thailand has a installed reserve margin of 58 percent.
 The "internationally accepted ideal reserve margin...[is]
 15 percent of peak demand."